Stillington, North Yorkshire

-Stillington is a village and civil parish in the Hambleton district of North Yorkshire, England.
+Stillington is a village and civil parish in the county of North Yorkshire, England.
 It lies on the York to Helmsley road about 10 mi north of York.

-Stillington Mill was the endpoint of the Foss Navigation Act of 1793.
+Stillington Mill was the endpoint of the Foss Navigation Act 1793.

 History

-The village is mentioned in the Domesday Book as Stivelincton in the Bulford hundred.
-The lordship of the manor was in the possession of the Archbishop of York St Peter at the time of the Norman invasion and remained so afterwards.
+The village is mentioned in the Domesday Book of 1086 as Stivelincton in the Bulford hundred.
+The lordship of the manor was in the possession of the Archbishop of York St Peter at the time of the Norman Conquest in 1066, and remained so afterwards.
 The church continued to hold the land until 1616, when it was leased to a William Ramsden.
 The lease was then granted to Christopher Croft in 1625.
-During the first year of the Commonwealth, many church lands were put up for sale and Croft purchased the manor outright.
+During the first year of the Commonwealth of England, many church lands were put up for sale and Croft purchased the manor outright.
 Following the Restoration, Christopher Croft, son of the former, sought a grant from the church for the manor when many church lands were being reclaimed.
 He was Lord Mayor of York at the time and was knighted soon after.
 The Croft family held the manor until 1895 when it was sold.

 The name is derived from the name of a local Saxon settler, Styfel, and the Old English word tun, meaning farm.
 Therefore, as a whole it means Styfel's farm.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It also gives it name to the electoral division of North Yorkshire and the District ward of Hambleton District Council within which it lies.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+An electoral ward in the same name exists.
+This ward stretches north to Yearsley with a total population of 1,919 taken at the 2011 Census.

 The local Parish Council has seven members that are re-elected every four years.

+In 2025, the local Parish Council announced plans to remove two geese from the local Townend Pond, citing concerns over the risk that the birds "which stray onto the road, could cause an accident and injury to themselves or the public".
+In response, over 2,000 people signed a petition on Change.org to retain the geese and 60 members of the public attended the September 2025 Parish Council meeting to discuss a way forward to manage the situation.